 The Department's goal is to provide complete and cost-effective services and to respond rapidly to expanding service requirements.

 The Wastewater Department has three primary divisions:

-Charged with the construction, maintenance, repair, and replacement of wastewater pipelines.
+- Charged with the construction, maintenance, repair, and replacement of wastewater pipelines and infrastructure.